 Iceberg lettuce, a cruciferous vegetable, has tightly furled leaves and a crunchy texture.
-It is usually used in salads or on burgers, but is iceberg lettuce good for you?
+It is often used in salads or on burgers, but is iceberg lettuce good for you?

-This lettuce also offers several important health benefits.
+Various beneficial nutrients are responsible for the health benefits of iceberg lettuce.
 Incorporating it into your regular diet may offer protection against various diseases.
 Here, we discuss the benefits and nutrition profile of iceberg lettuce and its recipes.
 Keep reading to know more.